openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 `bluetoothctl`

 `help` just to make sure its working.
+If no help then reboot and begin again with hciconfig...

 `power on`